Nikara4/MERN_it_memes_website/README.md

 - backend for handling posts and authentication,
 - MongoDB connection,
 - creating user accounts,
-- upload of memes, deletion and liking/disliking as a logged in user
+- upload of memes, deletion and liking/disliking as a logged in user,
+- final fixes with mobile views.

 ## Planned implementations

 The following are planned to be implemented:

-- **media queries**: final fixes with mobile views,
 - **information dialogs**: creating client side information dialogs/snackbars for success/info/warning/error informations from the backend,
 - **pagination**: separating the amount of visible posts and creating pages,
 - **search engine**: searching through tags,